 The boiler is furnished with a low gas-pressure switch.
 The operation of this switch should be checked by slowly closing the main gas cock while the burner is operating.
-The low gas-pressure switch should shut down the main burner before combustion problems are encountered.
-When the gas-pressure switch opens, the "LOW GAS" indicator will illuminate.
-Upon re-opening the main gas cock, the "LOW GAS" indicator should remain on until the low gas-pressure switch is reset.
+The low gas-pressure switch should shut down the main burner before combustionproblems are encountered.
+When the gas-pressure switch opens, the "Low Gas" or "Gas Press" indicator will illuminate.
+Upon re-opening the main gas cock, the "Low Gas" or "Gas Press" indicator should remain on until the low gas-pressure switch is reset.